chsafouane/MLOps_specialization/Course1_Intro_to_ML_in_production/Week 1/C1W1_reference_challenges_deploying_ML.md

 - **Formal verification:** verify that the model functionality follow the requirements defined + regulations if any.
 The part pertaining to the requirements that are defined is often not done in industry.

-  @Safouane: In my experience, it's because the whole context of building a model includes many teams and the separation zone between teams responsibilities is often a grey zone + Data scientist often limit themselves to the technical aspect of the model but this thinking should evolve as the ML ecosystem in companies matures with time.
+  *@Safouane*: In my experience, it's because the whole context of building a model includes many teams and the separation zone between teams responsibilities is often a grey zone + Data scientist often limit themselves to the technical aspect of the model but this thinking should evolve as the ML ecosystem in companies matures with time.

 - **Test-based verification:** testing the model power of generalization is usually done on a subset of the training data or in a simulation environment for RL.
 Testing the model in a real environment is important.

-  @Safouane: One can use shadow or canary deployment.
+  *@Safouane*: One can use shadow or canary deployment.

 ## Model deployment